s-mang/test2doc/README.md

 		panic(err.Error())
 	}

 	// .. then run your tests as usual
-	// (remember that os.Exit does not respect defers,
+	// (remember that os.Exit does not respect defers) exitCode := m.Run()
-	//	 so you'll )
-	exitCode := m.Run()